Nationwide Lifetime Interest Only Mortgages

 Frequently Asked Questions About Nationwide Lifetime Interest Only Mortgages

-1.Nationwide’s Lifetime Interest Only Mortgage is designed for retired homeowners who want to release equity from their property while maintaining interest-only repayments throughout the term of the mortgage.
+1. Nationwide’s Lifetime Interest Only Mortgage is designed for retired homeowners who want to release equity from their property while maintaining interest-only repayments throughout the mortgage term.

-2.The maximum amount you can borrow depends on your age and your property value, which will be evaluated during the application process.
+2. The maximum amount you can borrow depends on your age and property value, which will be evaluated during the application process.

-3.Yes, you may be able to remortgage your current property with Nationwide’s lifetime mortgages and take advantage of their flexible repayment options.
+3. Yes, you may be able to remortgage your current property with Nationwide’s lifetime mortgages and take advantage of their flexible repayment options.

-4.You have the option to overpay each month if you wish, which may reduce your overall balance and potentially shorten the term of your mortgage.
+4. You can overpay each month if you wish, which may reduce your overall balance and potentially shorten the term of your mortgage.

-5.At the end of your mortgage term, you will need to repay any outstanding balance in full (either by selling or downsizing) unless an additional loan has been arranged with another provider or an inheritance tax planning strategy has been put into place.
+5. At the end of your mortgage term, you must repay any outstanding balance in full (either by selling or downsizing) unless an additional loan has been arranged with another provider or an inheritance tax planning strategy has been implemented.

-These products can offer flexibility in repayment options and lower monthly payments but also come with risks such as higher overall interest costs and no guarantee of property value appreciation.
+These products can offer flexibility in repayment options and lower monthly payments but also come with risks, such as higher overall interest costs and no guarantee of property value appreciation.

 Equity Release Explained